 Seeking to embody the beauty of Japanese architecture, the theater's design by world-renowned architect Kengo Kuma retains a characteristic tiled roof, camber barge-board (Chinese cusped gables) and Japanese-style balustrades.

 Magnificent inside and out

-While the exterior of the Kabukiza is impactful, the theater's interior, boasting nearly 2,000 seats and high vaulted ceilings, is no less impressive.
+While the exterior of the Kabukiza is impactful, the theater's interior, boasting about 2,000 seats and high vaulted ceilings, is no less impressive.
 You'll even get a good view of the stage in the cheap seats toward the back and high above the stage.

 The stage sets also deserve special mention: revolving platforms and trapdoors allow for rapid scene changes or the sudden appearance or disappearance of actors.
 Also unique is the hanamichi or footbridge that leads through the audience, allowing for a dynamic entrance or exit.

 These days, performances last about two hours.
 Tickets cost between 3,000 - 16,000 yen and can be booked online in English.